 2. Addition of New Tax Credit for Adding Automatic Enrollment

-The Secure Act also added a tax credit for those small employers that amend their 401(k) plans to add automatic contribution arrangements under which employees make 401(k) contributions by default unless they opt out.
+The Secure Act also added a tax credit for those small employers that amend their 401(k) plans to add automatic contribution arrangements under which employees make 401(k) contributions by default unless they were to opt-out.
 The credit is $500 for the year in which the arrangement is incorporated into the plan and for each of the following two years – provided, of course, the plan is maintained – for a total of $1,500.
 This tax credit is also effective for tax years beginning December 31, 2019.

 - A tax credit is better than a tax deduction.
 A tax credit can be used to reduce how much tax is owed.
 A tax deduction can be used to reduce the amount of taxable income.

 - The two tax credits are not mutually exclusive.
-A qualifying start up 401(k) plan could enjoy as much as $16,500 in tax credits.
+A qualifying start-up 401(k) plan could enjoy as much as $16,500 in tax credits.

-The idea – often mistaken – is that 401(k) plans are too expensive for small businesses to start up and maintain.
+The idea – often mistaken – is that 401(k) plans are too expensive for small businesses to start-up and maintain.
 These two tax credits go a long way to making that idea past history.
 Be sure to check with your tax advisor to determine whether you could take advantage of either or both tax credits.